yt-project/unyt/docs/usage.rst

-The real power of working with :mod:`unyt` is its ability to add, subtract, multiply, and divide quantities and arrays with units in mathematical formulas while atuomatically handling unit conversions and detecting when you have made a mistake in your units in a mathematical formula.
+The real power of working with :mod:`unyt` is its ability to add, subtract, multiply, and divide quantities and arrays with units in mathematical formulas while automatically handling unit conversions and detecting when you have made a mistake in your units in a mathematical formula.
 To see what I mean by that, let's take a look at the following examples::